-The Company is developing a "5G"+ Intelligent Platform for Equipment Operation and Maintenance Services".
-At present, the platform has completed the first phase of software system deployment.
+• Regarding developing "5G+ Intelligent Platform for Equipment Operation and Maintenance Services", the first phase of software system deployment has been completed as at 31 December 2024.
+As the platform application failed to meet the mutual expectations, the project is expected to terminate in 2025.